We've found the 6 best paint sprayers that will give you a smooth, even finish every time

 The Quick List

-Not much time to spare to look for the best paint sprayers for you?
-Fear not – we've put together a speedy overview of all the sprayers on this list, along with handy quick links that allow to you skip down the page to get right into a more detailed review of the particular product that you like the look of.
+Tight on time?
+Fear not – we've put together a speedy overview of all the paint sprayers on this list, along with handy quick links to more detailed reviews.

-Ideal for small projects, such as windows.
-Although it isn't suitable for gloss, it works well with water-based and solvent-based finishes.
-It also comes with an air jacket designed to prevent the paint from spreading around too much – less masking off required and perfect in tight spots.
+This sprayer is ideal for small projects and works well with water-based and solvent-based finishes.
+It also comes with an air jacket designed to prevent the paint from spreading around too much.

 Cordless tools are always a little easier to use than those with long, trailing wires and this Katsu paint sprayer is no exception.
-Powered by a Lithium-ion battery, it is capable of expelling approximately four litres of stain, varnish or paint on one full charge and comes with an 800ml capacity tank and two nozzles.
+Powered by a Lithium-ion battery, it is capable of expelling approximately four litres of stain, varnish or paint on one full charge.

-With three spray patterns and four nozzles, the Neu Master Sprayer also comes with a pretty impressive 1200ml capacity container.
+With three spray patterns and four nozzles, this sprayer also comes with an impressive 1200ml capacity container.
 Another bonus is that it can be used with a variety of coverings, including thinned latex pints, stains, sealers, enamel, varnish, and more.

+Thanks to its powerful motor, this paint sprayer can cover 15 square metres in less than five minutes.
+Be aware that it is pretty heavy, although it has a handy integrated carrying handle.
 This is a pretty serious piece of kit.
-Of course what that means is that it has a price tag you might expect of a model such as this one.
-Thanks to its powerful motor, it can cover 15 square metres in less than five minutes.
-Be aware that it is pretty heavy, although it has a handy integrated carrying handle.

-Costing little more than a good set of paint brushes, this Cuprinol paint sprayer is a brilliant budget option that still delivers on performance.
-This model is hand-powered so does require a little elbow grease, although the 4L capacity means little is required in the way of refilling.
+Costing little more than a good set of paint brushes, this sprayer is a great budget option that delivers on performance.
+It is hand-powered so requires a little elbow grease, although the 4L capacity means little is required in the way of refilling.

 1. Bosch PFS 3000-2 All Paint Spray System